 Son Enoch Mayle (1900-1929) was born in 1900.

-The Mayles had two known children -- Opal Deola Johnson and Magdalene Mayle -- and resided in Philippi.
+The Mayles produced two known daughters -- Opal Deola Johnson and Magdalene Mayle -- and resided in Philippi.

 Heartache struck the young family when Enoch died just a few weeks shy of his 29th birthday, on Feb.
 3, 1929, after suffering from pulmonary tuberculosis.
 His burial site was initially said to be in Belington, Barbour County, but in fact he rests for eternity at Chestnut Ridge, with his grave marked by an upright, hand-carved marker (seen here) still barely legible when photographed in May 2007.